RubenDillon/tanzu/tap7/readme.md

 	8 Reconfigure gitlab
 		gitlab-ctl reconfigure

+	9. Wait a couple of minutes and visit https://gitlab.latamteam.name

-	7. Login to the Gitlab portal
+	10. Login to the Gitlab portal
 		On the top bar, select Main menu > Admin.
 		On the left sidebar, select Settings > General.
 		Expand the Visibility and access controls section.
 		Select each of Import sources to allow.
 At least select github and Repository by URL Select Save changes.

-	7. Import an project example
+	11. Import an project example
 		Select "Create a project"
 		Select "Import project"
 		Select "Repository by URL"